Kinetic freeze-out properties from transverse momentum spectra of pions in high energy proton-proton collisions: Introduction

-The early blast-wave model is based on the Boltzmann-Gibbs statistics [5--7].
-An alternative blast-wave model is used due to the Tsallis statistics [8--10].
-Both types of blast-wave model can be used to disengage the random thermal motion and transverse flow.
+The early blast-wave fit is based on the Boltzmann distribution~\cite{5}--\cite{7}.
+An alternative blast-wave fit is used due to the Tsallis distribution~\cite{8}--\cite{10}.
+Both types of blast-wave fit can be used to disengage the random thermal motion and transverse flow.
 Then, the kinetic freeze-out temperature of interacting system and transverse flow velocity of light flavor particles can be extracted.
 Most of light flavor particles are produced in soft excitation process and have narrow transverse momentum range up to 2$\sim$3 GeV/$c$.
 A few part of light flavor particles are produced in hard scattering process and have higher transverse momenta.
 Generally, heavy flavor particles are produced via hard scattering process.
 From the point of view of disengaging or extraction, particles produced in hard scattering process are not needed to consider by us.